Maddogg Guest Writer, from the Ocean Medical Investigative Group, Public Affairs Division, Lucianne Picard

 The Feigned Genesis of the Malfeasance Regarding Bruno Magli Shoes?

 The irregular fit of OMIG’s green tracing of Simpson’s foot on the alleged Bruno Magli shoes raises further questions regarding the credibility of the Harry Scull photos from Buffalo that were sold to the previously popular tabloid rag, National Enquirer, allegedly showing Simpson wearing Bruno Magli shoes on September 26, 1993.
 The photo was supposedly taken during an NFL football game in Buffalo between the Miami Dolphins and the Buffalo Bills the first of their meetings on that Sunday in 1993.
 Unlike the Scull photo of Simpson that day, where Simpson is relaxed walking across the end zone as well as the people looking relaxed sitting in what appears to be a sun drenched stadium in the background, the actual NFL photos differ from that bucolic image.
-The images of Simpson doing half-time analysis in that game show him wearing a dark trench coat with the collar flapping as a result of the constant 30 MPH winds that were steady throughout the day according to the real time reporters and the weather history on that date in Buffalo, NY.
+The images were of a rainy and constantly windy 25-30 MPH day that remained throughout the day according to the real time reporters and the weather history on that date in Buffalo, NY.

 NBC’s Dick Enberg’s initial introduction to the game seems to defy the Scull image as well of a few people prior to the start of the game sitting behind Simpson in the stands casually relaxed on a bright day of sunshine.
 The reality from the game’s video are of people packed into Rich stadium which had the second highest attendance rating of all of the NFL stadiums.
 The crowd was in there in large numbers despite a continuing rain filled blustery day.
 The issue alone of a rain filled weekend brings to mind that a witness from Bloomingdale’s named Poser testified that he would not advise Simpson to buy that expensive shoe to wear in Buffalo.
-The reason why is that the city is noted for their blustery rain filled days, and the Bruno Magli Lorenzo model is a suede shoe, and as we all are aware, suede and water do not go together.
+The reason why is that the city is noted for their blustery rain filled days, and the Bruno Magli Lorenzo model was an expensive $200 suede shoe, and as we all are aware, suede and water do not go together, and casts doubt that Simpson would have worn a shoe like that out in the rain.
 However, in the NFL photos virtually all of those people for as far as the eye can see are covered in rain gear and umbrellas in an attempt to stay dry.
 Given this over cast, drizzle, and windy environment, the Harry Scull images simply do not match the reality of the “wild and woolly” weather of that afternoon.
 The football players are shown with teeth chattering while cloaked in their wind breaking ponchos as Enberg speaks of a continuation of a weekend filled with rain and 60 MPH wind gusts.
 Listen to Enberg’s first 40 seconds of the introduction to the game below.

 We’re just observing that all of these continuous coincidences that repeatedly come up, whether it involves the time of the last phone call revealing when his wife was last known to be alive, the glove found on Simpson’s property, the contamination of his blood and that on the socks, all of these irregularities just can’t be dismissed and explained away with simple excuses.
 Then you have the E.J.
 Flammer photos of O.J. taken in Buffalo that weekend with the Monday Quarterback’s Club members.